.

 Here in Australia I just shove my gear in the car and then set up at launch.
 Flying with my proposed equipment is however a very different story..

-There will be a compact solar panel on deck during the day and this time I am trying a Lithium battery pack to power my chargers at night.
+compact solar panel on deck during the day and this time I am trying a Lithium battery pack to power my chargers at night.

 Ah, the good old days of film cameras :-)